-Yolanda Krieger is a California Certified Shorthand Reporter (CSR).
+Yolanda Krieger is a California Certified Shorthand Reporter (CSR) in both steno and voice.
+She is also a Certified Verbatim Reporting (CVR) with the National Verbatim Reporters Association (NVRA).
 Ms. Krieger received court reporting training at Tri-Community College and an AAS degree in Court Reporting from South Coast College.
 She was a deposition reporter for several years before joining the court reporting staff at South Coast College.